Tweener/kmpshipdoc/docs/foundations/dependency-injection.md

 This directory contains all the modules and bindings used across your shared code — such as repositories, use cases, and utilities.

-!!! note
+!!! tip

-    If you create new shared classes (e.g. a new use case or service) that need to be injected, make sure to add their bindings here.
+    When you add new shared dependencies (e.g., repositories, use cases, or services), make sure to register them in this file.

 ### Android-specific DI